Taman Mutiara MRT station: Exits and entrances

 The station has three entrances (exclusive of linkways).
 The feeder buses operate from the station's feeder bus hub via Entrance B within the station area.
 There is a linkway which provides access to Leisure Mall and EkoCheras Mall each.
 Entrances B and C are located at the Leisure Mall side.

 Bus Services

 Feeder Bus Services

 With the opening of the MRT Kajang Line, feeder buses also began operating linking the station with several housing and commercial areas around Cheras Hartamas, Taman Segar, Persiaran Awana, Persiaran Lemak, Kampung Cheras Baru and Jalan Kuari area.
 The feeder buses operate from the station's feeder bus hub accessed via Entrance B of the station.

 Other Bus Services

 The MRT Taman Mutiara station also provides accessibility for some other bus services.

 Incidents

-A woman was attacked and robbed by a man wearing a black t-shirt and jeans in one of the lifts at the station and the 56 seconds video of the incident caught by CCTV at the station went viral in social media.
+A woman was attacked and robbed by a man wearing a black t-shirt and jeans in one of the lifts at the station and the 56-second video of the incident caught by CCTV at the station went viral on social media.

+On 14 April 2024, a fire broke out at the communications room, forcing the closure of the station and trains skipping it.